aza547/wow-recorder/CONTRIBUTING.md

 ## Microsoft Stamp of Approval
 If we just build a .exe and release it Windows will warn it may be dangerous.
 Could resolve this buy purchasing a certificate from a CA, but it costs a fortune.
 Read more about it in this [issue](https://github.com/aza547/wow-recorder/issues/11).
 1. Submit it for analysis [here](https://www.microsoft.com/en-us/wdsi/filesubmission) after releasing it to make that warning go away.
+    1. Select "Microsoft Defender Smartscreen" as the security product.
+    1. "Company name" - just put your own name.
+    1. "Do you have a Microsoft support case number?" - No.
+    1. Leave next few fields blank/unchanged.
+    1. Select & upload the .exe.
+    1. "What do you believe this file is?" - Incorrectly detected as malware/malicious
+    1. Detection name - "WarcraftRecorder.Setup.2.0.1.exe"
+    1. "Additional information" - whatever, I'm sure no one will read it.
 1. This isn't instant but seems to get resolved within 24 hours, that seems good enough.